 To diagnose Mycoplasma genitalium, your healthcare provider may recommend something called a nucleic acid amplification test (NAAT).

 This involves providing a fluid sample through a vaginal/cervical swab or, less commonly, a urine sample.
-The sample is then sent to a lab to see if Mycoplasma geniutalium is present.
+The sample is then sent to a lab to see if Mycoplasma genitalium is present.
 You can also do an at-home STI test, such as Evvy's Vaginal Health Test and Expanded PCR Panel, to see if you have Mycoplasma genitalium.

 The CDC advises that people who aren't showing symptoms don't need to be screened for Mycoplasma genitalium.
 However, if you or your sexual partners have signs of Mycoplasma genitalium infection, you should get tested.